-Social Work Practice 4 Staff Contact: Dr Diane Barnes
+Social Work Practice 4

+Staff Contact: Dr Diane Barnes

-CP30 S1 T6
+CP30 S1 T4

-Students undertake a 2 hour per week segment on social administration in which they are given an introductory overview of management and skills which will inform and guide their participation in subsequent employment whether or not they become administrators.
+Students undertake a 2 hour per week segment on social administration in which they are given an introductory overview of management and skills which will inform and quide their participation in subsequent employment whether or not they become administrators.
 It considers the values, knowledge and skills involved in the design, management, and evaluation of the human service organisations.

-In the remaining four hours per week students undertake two additional practice electives to complement those taken in SOCW8395.
-Students who are invited to undertake Honours will take Honours Strand A and Honours Strand B as their electives in Session 1.
+In the remaining two hours per week students undertake one additional practice elective to complement that taken in SOCW8395.

+Honours Thesis